ebiernacki/chisel-sequential-logic/README.md

 ```

 **Testing the Examples**
-- To test the Full Adder Module:
+- To test the SimpleCounter4 Module:
     ```bash
     sbt
-    testOnly xxxxx
+    testOnly Timing.SimpleCounter4Test
     ```
-- replace ```xxxx``` with the name of the test you want to run
+- replace ```SimpleCounter4Test``` with the name of the test you want to run